dawiedotcom/CRESHMap/CRESHMap/pages/howto.md

 On this page we describe the information that can be displayed and downloaded through the web map site.

-## Alcohol and tobacco availability
+## Unhealthy commodities retail environment

 We obtained the locations of all outlets in Scotland licensed to sell alcohol for consumption: on the premises (on-sales)[^1], off the premises (off-sales), and both (on-sales retailers combined with off-sales) from each local licensing board at the start of 2012 and 2016, as well as from the Police Scotland InnKeepers Database at the commencement of 2020 and end of 2023.
 We also attained the locations of all active premises indexed in the Register of Tobacco and Nicotine Vapour Product Retailers at the start of 2012, 2016, and 2020, and end of 2023.
 Gambling locations were added at the end of 2023, using the Gambling Commission Public Register.

 [^1]: The ‘On-sales only’ category includes any retailers that concurrently retail alcohol for consumption off-site.

 These datasets were checked for errors (for duplications).
 Then, to estimate ‘availability’ we counted the number of each outlet type within each Data zone, standardising these counts per 1000 persons based on the resident population within each Data zone at each time point using the official [mid-year population estimates](https://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/population/population-estimates/mid-year-population-estimates).
+Density calculations were also estimated for other higher geographies (e.g., Local Authorities, etc.) displayed in the map following the same strategy.

 As referenced, data on availability are complemented with data from the [2020 Scottish Index of Multiple Deprivation](https://www.gov.scot/collections/scottish-index-of-multiple-deprivation-2020/).
 More information on these data can be found by accessing the preceding hyperlink.